muchdogesec/arango_cti_processor/tests/README.md

 This bundle imports a test for 2 CVEs that currently have an EPSS score (CVE-2024-5370, CVE-2024-4165 Note and Vulnerability Object exist in bundle), and a CVE that does not have an EPSS score (CVE-2024-37031) (only vulnerability exists in bundle).

+The dates on the two note EPSS scores are 2024-10-08.

 ```shell
 python3 -m unittest tests/test_12_0_cve_epss.py
 ```

 ## TEST 12.1: Test cve-epss update

 You will need to wait up to 24 hours to run this test.
-It checks for updates, and relies on new data being posted to the EPSS API.
+It checks for updates, and relies on new data being posted to the EPSS API since last test (12.0)

 ```shell
 python3 -m unittest tests/test_12_1_cve_epss.py